-Kaikoura District Council has closed an area of road reserve and beach along Kiwa Road after advice from our Environmental Health Officer that the area poses a potential health risk to users.
+Kaikōura District Council has closed the area of road reserve and beach along Kiwa Road shown on the map below.
+The closure was put in place after advice from our Environmental Health Officer that the area poses a potential health risk to users.

 The area will remain closed until other solutions for managing the health risk can be found.
 The affected area is shown as the red hashed area on the map.
 Areas outside the closure are not deemed to pose a health risk.

-The purpose is to make sure all beach users, not just campers, are aware of the risk and are encouraged not to use the area.
-The closure is not a ‘camping ban’.
+The closure is to make sure all beach users, not just campers, are aware of the risk and are encouraged not to use the area.
+The closure is not a camping ban.